react-navigation/react-navigation.github.io/docs/custom-android-back-button-handling.md

 }
 ```

-The presented approach will work well for screens that are shown in a `StackNavigator`.
+The presented approach will work well for screens that are shown in a stack navigator.
 Custom back button handling in other situations may not be supported at the moment (eg. A known case when this does not work is when you want to handle back button press in an open drawer.
 PRs for such use cases are welcome!)